 - Take them out whenever you want to wear the shoes and just put them back in once you’re done with your shoes for the day

-So what’s the verdict then?
+So what’s the best foot powder then?

 Why?
 Simply because three great methods combined makes for one wicked smelly feet plan of attack and a surefire winning idea.
 While the foot spray might help to kill off bacteria and fungi ON YOUR FEET, the foot and shoe powder helps to clean and clear the INSIDE OF YOUR SHOES and the Deodorizer balls help to remove any foul odor that might be lurking around in your shoes after you’ve worn them for the day.